sparameswaran/nsx-t-gen/docs/add-vm-network.md

 ## Adding *VM Network*

-Thanks to Niran Even Chen Twitter: [@NiranEC](https://twitter.com/NiranEC) for the detailed notes
+Thanks to Niran Even Chen, [@NiranEC](https://twitter.com/NiranEC), for the detailed steps.

 The ESXi servers where the OVAs get deployed is required to have a default `VM Network` port group.
 This is due to a bug with the Ovftool that the pipeline is utilizing.
 Users would get an error about `Host did not have any virtual network defined` and ovftool would fail to deploy the NSX Edges on the NSX-T management plane.